Ketki27/DATA550_Final_Project/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies (e.g., R, R packages).
+3. Use renv::restore() to restore to reinstall the specific package versions recorded in the lockfile
 3. Navigate to the project directory.
 4. Run the following command in your terminal:   make report
 5. The .html report will be created in a folder called "output"

+## Data is in the folder called "Data"

 ## Code for Creating the Table and Figure